PipedreamHQ/docs/docs/cli/reference/README.md

 # CLI Reference

 ::: warning PREVIEW RELEASE
-This is an early version of the CLI, and we need to hear your feedback on what we can improve.
+This is an early version of the CLI, and we'd love your feedback on what we can improve.
 Please reach out on [Slack](https://pipedream.com/community) or raise an issue on our [Github roadmap](https://github.com/PipedreamHQ/roadmap) with any questions or suggestions.

-Since this is a beta release, the commands you see below, and the [Pipedream API](/api/reference), are subject to change based on feedback.
+Since this is a preview release, the commands you see below, and the [Pipedream API](/api/reference), are subject to change based on feedback.
 :::

 [[toc]]